Nets-eCom/Magento2_easy/README.md

 	$ php bin/magento module:enable --clear-static-content Dibs_EasyCheckout
 	$ php bin/magento setup:upgrade

+### Update

+- Method 1 (FTP):

+If you installed plugin via FTP, you can update the module by following these steps:
+1. Download the latest Nets Easy module from GitHub:  https://github.com/Nets-eCom/Magento2_easy/archive/refs/tags/1.6.6.zip.
+2. Remove contents of /app/code/Dibs/EasyCheckout directory.
+3. Unzip the downloaded file and upload the content into the directory /app/code/Dibs/EasyCheckout.

+- Method 2 (VCS):

+If you previously installed plugin by adding GitHub repository to composer, you can update the module by running following commands:

+	$ composer remove nets/easycheckout
+	$ composer require nexi-checkout/magento2
+	$ php bin/magento setup:upgrade

+- Method 3 (composer):

+If you have installed plugin via composer, you can update the module by running following commands:

+	$ composer update nexi-checkout/magento2
+	$ php bin/magento setup:upgrade
 ### Configuration

 1. To configure and setup the plugin navigate to : Stores > Configuration > Nets > Easy Checkout